centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/web-import-export.md

 ![imaage](../assets/configuration/awie/hosts.png)

-Same principle as Poller export, but:
+Same principle as poller export, but:

 If you choose to export all hosts, then host configurations, linked host templates and linked service templates will be exported, but hosts will be